rromanotero/cloudformation-dev-staging-prod-networks/README.md

 2. cd cloudformation-dev-staging-prod-networks
 2. chmod +x run.sh
 3. ./run.sh (if this fails you can do it manually from CloudFormatoin UI, see Manual Instructions below)
+4. Add your IP on port 22 to the inbound rules on the server security groups (so you can ssh ec2s).
-4. Manually remove the outbond rule from Prod Data Security Group that allows out ALL TRAFFIC ON ALL PORTS (CloudFormation somehow interprets empty list as let all traffic out).
+5. Manually remove the outbond rule from Prod Data Security Group that allows out ALL TRAFFIC ON ALL PORTS (CloudFormation somehow interprets empty list as let all traffic out).

 Note you'll need a tunnel (bastion) ec2 to access databases in the private data.
 That's it.